lambdaclass/concrete/ROADMAP.md

   `concrete test`, core diagnostics, bytes/text/path, and collections).
 They also remain provisional over later iteration and capability-polymorphism work.
-Do not freeze contract syntax or VC shape for those constructs until the relevant Phase 5 item has landed.
+Do not freeze contract syntax or VC shape for those constructs until the relevant Phase 5 or Phase 6 item has landed.
 Treat any such construct as "will be reworked," and do not let a flagship bake an iterator/collection assumption into the VC shape.

 ### Spec and contract trust (no dark specs)